 Organic Light Brown Sugar

-I am using Wholesome Organic Light Brown Sugar in this recipe today.
+I am using Homemade Light Brown Sugar in this recipe today.

 Make sure your bananas are very ripe, and black almost!
 The blacker the better.
 This provides more flavor in your baked goods.